Dave Eiland: New York Yankees

-After retiring in 2000, Eiland joined the Yankees organization and worked as a pitching coach in the minor leagues.
-He coached the Gulf Coast Yankees in 2003, the Staten Island Yankees in 2004, the Trenton Thunder in 2005 and 2006, and the Scranton/Wilkes-Barre Yankees in 2007.
+After retiring, Eiland joined the Yankees organization and worked as a pitching coach in the minor leagues, starting with the Gulf Coast Yankees in 2003.
+In June, he was reassigned to the Staten Island Yankees in Short Season A-ball.
+Eiland returned to Staten Island for the 2004 season.

+He next coached the Trenton Thunder in 2005 and 2006 before making the jump to Triple-A as the pitching coach of the Scranton/Wilkes-Barre Yankees in 2007.
 During his tenure in the Yankees farm system, Eiland oversaw the development of prospects including Phil Hughes, Joba Chamberlain, and Ian Kennedy.